mtalijanac/associations/docs/Implementation.md

     long key = byteList.add( dataToStore );
     byte[] readData = byteList.get( key );

-Important thing to notice is that key of ByteList is of **long** type.
+Important thing to notice is that returned key is of **long** type.
 So actual maximum size of list is enormous.
 For richer examples see [usageExample](https://github.com/mtalijanac/timecache/blob/main/src/test/java/mt/fireworks/timecache/ByteListTest.java).

 Under the hood ByteList is implemented as ArrayList of byte arrays, called buckets.
-When data is added to list, first length of data is written to a latest bucket, and then data is copied to bucket.
-Returned key is essentially index to a data.
-When reading data, key is decomposed to index of bucket in arrayList, and to an offset in that bucket.
+When data is added to list, first length of data is written to a free position in latest bucket.
+Then data is copied to following position.
+So data is stored with lenght prefix.
+Size of prefix / data header is 2 bytes.
+Returned key is essentially index to a data header.
+When reading data, key is decomposed to index of bucket in the ArrayList, and to an offset in the bucket fetched.

-Default values:
+Default configuration:
   - each bucket is 1 mb of size
   - data header is 2 bytes

 Because 2 byte header, maximum data array written to byteList cannot exceed 64kb.
-Storage efficiency is quite high.
+With default configuration storage efficiency is quite high.
 Essentially for each entry added, 2 bytes are lost to a header.
 When data + dataHeader is too large to fit at end of bucket, a new bucket is allocated and data is written to a start of new bucket.
 Free space at end of previous bucket is "lost".

 <p align="right">(<a href="#readme-top">back to top</a>)</p>